Are you an advisor? Go to Unbiased Pro

 Is Nebraska tax-friendly for retirees?

-Retirement income in Nebraska, including Social Security, is taxed as regular income.
+Retirement income in Nebraska is taxed as regular income, including Social Security payments.

 The only deduction Nebraska offers on retirement income applies to military retirement income.

-Adding Nebraska’s relatively high property and inheritance taxes into the equation, some retirees may find Nebraska’s tax on seniors a little too high.
+Adding Nebraska’s relatively high property and inheritance taxes into the equation, some retirees may find that taxes in Nebraska are a tad high for their liking.

 If Nebraska is your chosen retirement state, here are some of the best places to retire in:

-2. Omaha: With a population of over 400,000 people, Omaha offers retirees access to a variety of entertainment options, including a thriving arts scene, a robust culinary scene, and multiple professional sports teams.
+• Omaha: With a metro population of around 1 million, Omaha offers retirees access to a variety of entertainment options, including an arts scene, plenty of restaurants, and sporting events.
 Housing costs are reasonable, and the city offers a variety of housing options, including apartments, condos, and single-family homes.

 The bottom line

-Nebraska offers retirees an affordable lifestyle with a welcoming community, diverse cultural scene, and ample opportunities for outdoor activities.
+Nebraska offers retirees an affordable lifestyle with some peace and quiet, as much of the state is rural.
 While harsh winters, limited public transportation, and healthcare options may be a concern for some, many retirees find Nebraska to be an ideal place to retire and enjoy their golden years.

 It's important to seek expert financial advice to weigh up all of the costs associated with retiring in Nebraska, including property taxes, insurance, and living expenses, in order to make an informed decision about whether the state is the right choice for your retirement.